ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 ![Editor Plugins Overview](/img/2023/02/editor_plugins.png)

-Hardhat remains the most popular Ethereum-specific development environment with roughly 75% of all respondents using Hardhat.
+Hardhat remains the most popular Ethereum-specific development environment, with roughly 75% of all respondents using Hardhat.

 Remix follows with 42%.
 Foundry has significantly increased its share from 1.6% in 2021 to 30% in 2022.

 Truffle continues to move more into the background, with 17% of respondents indicating that they use it.

-Rather "niche" Ethereum-specific development environments are Brownie (6.7%), Ape (3.3%), Dapptools (2.3%) and Embark (0.8%).
+Rather "niche" Ethereum-specific development environments are Brownie (6.7%), Ape (3.3%), Dapptools (2.3%), and Embark (0.8%).

 4.4% of respondents are not using any Ethereum-specific development environment.

 It’s worth noting that this question was a checkbox question, allowing respondents to select multiple answers.

-_⚠️ Comparing the results from 2020, 2021 to 2022 may offer some insights like Truffle losing a significant share (2020: 59.3% -> 2021: 26.2% -> 2022: 17%), while Hardhat, and newcomers like Foundry increased their share in users.
-However, it's important to take into account that the previous surveys had significantly fewer responses (2020: 194, 2021: 435, 2022: 1401).
+_⚠️ Comparing the results from 2020, 2021, to 2022 may offer some insights like Truffle losing a significant share (2020: 59.3% -> 2021: 26.2% -> 2022: 17%), while Hardhat, and newcomers like Foundry increased their share in users.
+However, it's important to consider that the previous surveys had significantly fewer responses (2020: 194, 2021: 435, 2022: 1401).
 A year-on-year comparison can only be interpreted as a loose trend and it’s not the intent of this study to analyze user splits between IDEs in detail._

 ![Ethereum IDE Overview](/img/2023/02/eth_ide.png)